muammar/mkchromecast/README.md

 brew cask install soundflower
 ```

-Or just download the latest [dmg
+Or just download the [latest dmg
 file](https://github.com/mattingalls/Soundflower/releases)

 ## How to execute it

-Just get into the cloned `mkchromecast` directory and execute:
+Get into the cloned `mkchromecast` directory and execute:

 ```
 python mkchromecast.py